jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 ---

 ### <i>Implicate Order vs. Explicate Order</i>

+> "Consciousness is the ability to experience through qualia and know the meaning of the experience.
+Qualia are the private sensations and feelings that reveal the meaning of the experience to the entity.
+The ability to know must therefore exist before the knowing, and knowing." <br>
+~Federico Faggin, Irreducible: Conciousness, Life, Computers, and Human Nature

 To approach that mystery, we must first turn to the theories of David Bohm and the holographic nature of reality.